The 10 best French quotes and sayings about life

 Here’s one last saying that may be just right for your situation as a foreign language learner!
 It means that it is through practice that one acquires competence.
 To truly acquire a skill, you have to practice it and not just know the theory.

-So keep practising and practising languages, that’s how your progress will make a breakthrough!
+So keep practicing and practicing languages, that’s how your progress will make a breakthrough!